Park is closed

 Campers must be completely self-sufficient in this extremely remote area.
 For more information, see before you visit and staying safe.

 Be aware that crocodiles occur in all creeks, rivers, swamps, waterholes and along beaches of this park.
-Crocodiles are dangerous and attacks can be fatal—always Be Crocwise in croc country.
+Crocodiles are dangerous and attacks can be fatal—always Be Crocwise in Croc Country.

 Camping permits are required and fees apply.